nmoschkin/KuCoin.NET/README.md

 ## Installation

-The library is being implemented as described in (https://docs.kucoin.com/#general), in .NET 6.0 and .NET Standard 2.0.
-It will compile anywhere the .NET Standard library is supported (Windows/Linux/Android/MacOS/iOS/etc.)

-New projects targeting Desktop, Console .NET MAUI, or Blazor should use the .NET 6.0+ library.
-Older projects targeting the .NET Framework or Xamarin, or Mono projects should use the .NET Standard 2.0 library.

 There are two solutions, one that contains projects that reference the .NET 6 library, and the other that contains projects that reference the .NET Standard 2.0 library.

+__The usage guidelines are as follows:__

+ * New projects targeting Desktop, Console, .NET MAUI, or Blazor should use the .NET 6.0 library.
+ * Older projects targeting the .NET Framework or Xamarin, or Mono projects should use the .NET Standard 2.0 library.

  * _Note: Even though the projects in the .NET Standard solution reference the .NET Standard KuCoin.NET library, they are still native apps built in .NET 6._